roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 To show you the totals of the red green and blue in the images.
 Now test out the function again on the command line.
 You should get some large values for r,g and b returned.

 **Step 2:** Returning the sum of red, green and blue, pixels is not so useful.
 What we want really is the function to return the average values of the red, green and blue pixels.
 So add to your function a variable (called count) which adds up the number of pixels over which the r,g,b values are summed.
 Then at the end of your function, divide r,g and b values by count.
-[An alternative way of doing this is to divide the totals by y_len*x_len] Test your function again by running the script, detect.m.
+[An alternative way of doing this is to divide the totals by y_len*x_len] Test your function again by running the script, *detect.m*.
 It should now return the average pixel intensity, for the region defined in figure 1.

-**Step 3:** Change your script *detect.m* to load *black.jpg* and *smarties.jpg*.
+**Step 3:** Change your script *detect.m* to load *black.jpg* and *eggs.jpg*.
 What values do you get out?
 Are they different for each object?
 If so how different?

 Question 6
 ----------
 **Step 1:** We have now written a function to detect the color of an object.
 All we need now it to change our program to figure out which color relates to which object.
-Depending on the light the exact values from the camera may change so rather than saying the average color from a section of black tape is 0,0,0 we could say that black tape has values of red<50 and green<50, blue<50.
+Depending on the light in the room the exact values from the camera may change so rather than saying the average color from a section of black tape is 0,0,0 we could say that black tape has values of red<50 and green<50, blue<50.
 I would use this code to check if an object is black or not:

 ~~~~
 if (r<50)